This weeks conversation is with Favored Nation and Rock House Artist/Instructor Rob Balducci.

 Robs Rock House Artist Profile

 ©2009 Curt Moye & Fred Russell Publishing, All Rights Reserved.
 This article can not be used without permission from the Author.
-To Contact the Author email curt@RockHouseMethod.com
+To Contact the Author email curt@RockHouseMethod.comA couple things to know about Rob before we get to the interview are:

 2 comments: